bal-sm/repo-for-learning/systems/programming/python/qt_for_python/qt_for_python_from_official_docs/qt_for_python.md

 Now that the `icons.qrc` file is ready,

-Use the `pyside6-rcc` tool to generate a Python class containing the binary information about the resources.
+Use the `pyside6-rcc` tool to _generate a Python class containing the binary information about the resources_.

 Run this command: